N.Flying: 2023–2024: First US tour, military service, Once in a BLUE MOON and Into You

-On February 2, 2023, the agency confirmed that Cha Hun will enlist in the military on March 20, 2023.
+On February 2, 2023, FNC Entertainment confirmed that Cha Hun would enlist in the military on March 20, 2023.
 After completing basic training, he would be sent to the Army Military Music Unit.

-In the case of Kim Jae-hyun, the agency will notify when the enlistment date is confirmed later.
+On March 24, the agency stated on their official fan cafe that Seo Dong-sung would enlist on May 8, 2023.
+On April 6, FNC Entertainment announced that Kim Jae-hyun would enlist in the military on May 25 and undergo basic military training before serving as a public service worker.